ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 ###### File (simple case)

-These nodes each have a data byte array that is the contents of a file.
+These nodes each have a `data` byte array that is the contents of a file.
 We'll use those bytes as the body of a response.

 ###### File (multi-node)

-In UnixFS a node can represent a file as the concatenation of other file nodes, to which it has links.
+In UnixFS a node can represent a file as the concatenation of other file nodes, to which it has `links`.
 The decision to use this kind of node generally has to do with the size of the file.
 A single node can't be much more than a megabyte, so files larger than that get cut into chunks and handled as a tree of nodes.
 There are a couple of reasons for that:

 * Data deduplication (it's possible the same sequences of bytes, and thus same CID, appears in multiple files or even within the same file)
 * In the case that a gateway were malicious, we wouldn't want to wait until a file of potentially unbounded size finishes downloading before we verify that it's correct.
 It is worth mentioning that as of today ipfs-chromium does not enforce this limit.